bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

         |-- project.xml
         `-- resources.xml

-    9 directories, 26 files
+    9 directories, 25 files

 Since in this second example we do not add explicitly the input and output files of the workflow (i.e.
-``data_persistence`` is set to ``False``) (in some cases, datasets could be extremely large), our crate does not have a ``dataset`` subdfolder and only includes references to the files, which are ment as pointers to where they can be found, rather than a publicly accessible URI references.
-Therefore, in this Java COMPSs example, files can be found in the ``s08r2b16-ib0`` hostname, which is an internal hostname of MN4.
+``data_persistence`` is set to ``False``) (in some cases, datasets could be extremely large), our crate does not have a ``dataset`` sub-folder and only includes references to the files, which are ment as pointers to where they can be found, rather than a publicly accessible URI references.
+Therefore, in this Java COMPSs example, files can be found in the ``s23r2b24-ib0`` hostname, which is an internal hostname of MN4.
 This means that, for reproducibility purposes, a new user would have to request access to the MN4 paths specified by the corresponding URIs (i.e. ``/gpfs/home/bsc19/...``).